 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the balance sheet date and revenues and expenses during the reporting periods.
-Significant accounting estimates reflected in the Company's consolidated financial statements including, but not limited to, estimates for inventory write-down, useful lives and impairment of long-lived assets, credit losses and income taxes including valuation allowance for deferred tax assets.
+Significant accounting estimates reflected in the Company's consolidated financial statements including, but not limited to, estimates for inventory write-down, share-based compensation, the purchase price allocation relating to business combination, useful lives of long-lived assets, impairment of long-lived assets and goodwill, credit losses and income taxes including valuation allowance for deferred tax assets.
 Changes in facts and circumstances may result in revised estimates.
 Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.